Paras-245/notes/dsa with cpp/8_Switch Statement & Functions.md

 - and first main is stored in stack then on it other functions are stored

 ## Pass by Value :
+when we pass a variable like func(n) here a copy of n is being created n the func() function and both n are diff in their own scope